AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/testing.md

 }
 ```

-For the rest of the information on testing, such as simulated clicks, please refer to [An introduction to widget testing](https://docs.flutter.dev/cookbook/testing/widget/introduction)
+For more information about testing, such as simulating a click, please refer to [An introduction to widget testing](https://docs.flutter.dev/cookbook/testing/widget/introduction)